“RAFI is a social justice organization that works in agriculture, not an agriculture organization that works in justice.”

 - Civic Engagement: The Farmer Leadership Network

 - When Diversity Isn’t Enough: Experiences of Board Members of Color at Agricultural and Environmental Nonprofits (9/28/2020) - We are proud to share this new report in which Dr. Fatimah Salleh, interviewer and lead author, lifts up the words of eleven people of color who serve on the boards of predominantly white agricultural and environmental nonprofits, highlighting the dynamics, rewards, and challenges that they have experienced in that role.
-It also offers recommendations, based on those interviews, for boards that are trying to become more diverse and includes a list of relevant resources.

 - Community Conversation: “How Did We Get Here, and What Can I Do?
 Democracy, Land, and Liberation” (8/29/2020) - Join us September 14 from 6:00-8:00 p.m. for a Community Conversation on the connections between land and the historic struggle for civil rights and liberation by Black farmers, and the struggle against voter suppression today.